University Human Resources

 Eligibility and Enrollment Guidelines

-- Fellowship Recipients are those with an award of $3,574 or more each semester, Fall and/or Spring, and enrolled in a minimum of six credit hours each semester (summer excluded), or those enrolled in G901 or equivalent.
+Fellowship Recipients with an award of $3,574 or more each semester, Fall and/or Spring, and enrolled in a minimum of six credit hours each semester (summer excluded) will be automatically enrolled in the below benefit program.
+New enrollees will receive ID cards from Anthem for both health and dental.
+If you do not receive ID cards, please verify that your home address is correct.

 Dependents that are eligible for medical and dental care coverage are: